-Boarders who have special dietary requirements will need to provide information to the Head of Boarding at the earliest possible opportunity to ensure that appropriate meals can be arranged with the kitchen staff.
+Boarders who have special dietary requirements will need to provide information to either the College Registrar, or the Assistant Head of Boarding at the earliest possible opportunity to ensure that appropriate meals can be arranged with the kitchen staff.

 Just like home, snacks may be supplemented by the boarder if they wish, but unnecessarily high portions should be avoided in order to maintain a healthy appetite and to ensure a balanced and nutritional approach to meals.